Skip to main content

 • Who’s going to get upset if we don’t loop them in?

-The RACI chart is a great way to get a handle on how things work in an agency and to get up to speed with internal processes.
+The RACI chart is a great way to get a handle on how things work in an agency and to get up to speed with internal workflows.
 Accompany the RACI with a communication plan that outlines how you’ll collaborate across various team roles.

 6. Identify Risks, Assumptions, Issues, And Dependencies

-Last but not least, make sure to include an overview of known risks and constraints as part of the PID.
+Include an overview of known risks and constraints as part of the PID.
 Projects can be complex for different reasons, and it’s helpful to think it through, anticipate project risks and issues, and develop mitigation strategies.

 Some examples are: